kneekicka/pallete/README.md

-Clone all the files and simle run "npm start" command
+Clone all the files and simply run "npm start" command